qq237661704/Consul/README.md

    A `bool` that indicates whether the config is optional.
 If `false` then it will throw during the first load if the config is missing for the given key.
 Defaults to `false`.
 * **`Parser`**

    The parser to use, which should match the format of the configuration stored in Consul.
 Defaults to `JsonConfigurationParser`.
-Either use those under `Winton.Extensions.Configuration.Consul.Parsers` or create your own by implementing `IConfigurationParser`.
+Either use those under `Extensions.Configuration.Consul.Parsers` or create your own by implementing `IConfigurationParser`.
 * **`PollWaitTime`**

    The amount of time the client should wait before timing out when polling for changes.